Sebastian-Griesbach/Minimax-Multi-Agent-Deep-Deterministic-Policy-Gradient/README.md

 # rl-m3ddpg

-A general pytorch implementation of the Minimax Multi-Agent Deep Deterministic Policy Gradient (M3DDPG) [[1]](#1) Algorithm used for multiagent reinforcment learning.
+A general pytorch implementation of the Minimax Multi-Agent Deep Deterministic Policy Gradient (M3DDPG) [[1]](#1) Algorithm used for multiagent reinforcement learning.

 M3DDPG is an extension to the Multi-Agent Deep Deterministic Policy Gradient (MADDPG) [[2]](#2) Algorithm.
 MADDPG uses critics with access to the actions of all agents to evaluate the action of a specific agent in the context of the actions of the other agents.
 M3DDPG aditionally uses a worst case estimate, both in training the critics and the actors to make the learned policies more robost against previously unseen opposing policies.

 ## Features

 - Interface for interpreting gym environments as multi-agent environment.
-Gym environments are not designed to support multi-agent environments nativly therefore a wrapper is used to interpret any gym environment as a multi-agent environment.
+Gym environments are not designed to support multi-agent environments nativly, therefore a wrapper is used to interpret any gym environment as a multi-agent environment.

 - Support for independent action and observation spaces.
 As described in the Paper [[1]](#1)[[2]](#2), different agents may have different observation spaces and action spaces.
 This implemention supports this property.